benruijl/sflock/README.md

 -h: toggle the bar.
 -f <font description>: modify the font.
 -c <password characters>: modify the characters displayed when the user enters his password.
 This can be a sequence of characters to create a fake password.
+-b: <banner>: display a custom message instead of the current user name.